deltaintellect/newdelta/content/project/integration/index.md

 **Sample question:**  Evaluate $\int_{0}^{2} \frac{x+3}{\sqrt{x^{2}+6 x+9}} d x$.

 **Guide:**
-1. Review the concept of Integration in your textbook.
+1. Review the concept of integration and its application in your textbook.
 2. Download the file below and practice problem solving.

 _Don't forget to do step 1_